Microck/elevenlabs-webui-client/README.md

 2. Call ElevenLabs endpoints with `Authorization: Bearer <id_token>`
 3. Optionally fall back to classic `xi-api-key` auth if enabled

 This repo is intentionally small.
-It packages the reusable ElevenLabs WebUI auth and TTS logic without ArchieTok-specific pipeline code or any local secrets.
+It packages the reusable ElevenLabs WebUI auth and TTS logic.

 ## Features